17 Unique Social Media Campaigns To Inspire Your Own

 What is it about?

 McDonald’s tapped into consumer ideas that had been around for a while: menu hacks.
-The brand encouraged consumers to try some of the unique combinations that users have come up with and participate in their menu hack campaign.
+The brand encouraged consumers to try some of the unique combinations that users have come up with and participate in their menu hack social media campaigns.

 Why did it work?